Domestic building insurance and insolvency

 Who provides domestic building insurance?

-If your policy was issued on or after 31 May 2010, the Victorian Managed Insurance Authority (VMIA) may be the insurer.
-VMIA is a significant provider of Domestic Building Insurance in Victoria however, there are now a small number of other commercial providers.
+If your policy was issued on or after 31 May 2010, the Building and Plumbing Commission (BPC) may be the insurer.

-If your policy was issued before 31 May 2010, the VMIA will not be the insurer.
+If your policy was issued before 31 May 2010, the BPC is not be the insurer.

-If you cannot find the certificate of insurance, contact the builder/building surveyor or local council to find out the name of the insurer and the policy number.
-This is usually listed on the building permit.
+If you cannot find the certificate of insurance, contact the builder, building surveyor or local council to get the insurer’s name and policy number.
+You can usually find this information on the building permit.

 Builder insolvency

-A builder cannot operate when insolvent.
-To find out if your builder is insolvent:
+A builder cannot operate if it is insolvent.
+To find out whether your builder is insolvent:

-A builder in administration may not be insolvent and can continue to operate.
-The administration process will work out whether the builder is insolvent.
-ASIC and AFSA have registers of administrators and liquidators.
+A builder in administration may not be insolvent and can keep operating.
+The administration process will decide whether the builder is insolvent.
+ASIC and AFSA keep registers of administrators and liquidators.

-If you suspect your builder is insolvent, seek legal advice and contact the Building Information Line on 1300 55 75 59 between 9:00 am and 5:00 pm, Monday to Friday (except public holidays).
+If you think your builder is insolvent, get legal advice and contact the Building Information Line on 1300 55 75 59 between 9 am and 5 pm, Monday to Friday (except public holidays).
 Calling this number costs the same as a local call.
-Additional charges may apply if you are calling from overseas, on a mobile, or payphone.
+Extra charges may apply if you are calling from overseas, on a mobile, or payphone.

-For more information on insolvency processes, visit ASIC and AFSA.
+For more information about insolvency processes, visit ASIC and AFSA.

-• ending the contract with your builder and employing another builder.
+• ending the contract with your builder and hiring another builder.

 • paying subcontractors.